puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_resources.markdown

 * Compare the actual state to the desired state
 * If necessary, change the system to enforce the desired state

+### Uniqueness

+Puppet does not allow you to declare the same resource twice.
+This is to prevent multiple conflicting values from being declared for the same attribute.

+Puppet uses the [title](#title) and [name/namevar](#namenamevar) to identify duplicate resources --- if either of these is duplicated within a given resource type, the compilation will fail.

+If multiple classes require the same resource, you can use a [class][] or a [virtual resource][virtual] to add it to the catalog in multiple places without duplicating it.

 ### Events

 If Puppet makes any changes to a resource, it will log those changes as events.
 These events will appear in puppet agent's log and in the run [report][], which is sent to the puppet master and forwarded to any number of report processors.

+### Parse-Order Independence

+Resources are not applied to the target system in the order they are written in the manifests --- Puppet will apply the resources in whatever way is most efficient.
+If a resource must be applied before or after some other resource, you must explicitly say so.
+[See Relationships for more information.][relationships]

+### Scope

+Resources are not subject to [scope][] --- a resource in any scope may be [referenced][reference] from any other scope, and local scopes do not introduce local namespaces for resource titles.

+### Containment

+Resources may be contained by [classes][class] and [defined types][defined_type].
+See [Containment][] for more details.

 Special Attributes
 -----